INT. YOUR NEXT DRAFT — DAY

 THE TOOLKIT

-Everything between the idea and FADE OUT.
+Everything between the first idea and the last page.

 Slate keeps the story and the pages in one place — beats, sections, and drafts all talk to each other.
+All of it works the same whether the document is a screenplay or a book.

 tension setup character